"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

 The Herbology master gave him an understanding smile.
 "It bothered me, too, at your age."

-Albus could not help a wry smile in return.
+Albus could not help a wry smile of his own.
 "A lot of people compared you to my dad, did they?"

 "Well -" Professor Longbottom said hesitantly, "perhaps not a lot of people, but I certainly compared myself to him.
 Hard not to when you share a room with 'the Chosen One'.
 My gran did, too.
 She would have loved having Harry Potter for a grandson.
 I was a bit of a disappointment to her, I'm afraid.
 But people compared me to my father, too."

 "But you're a war hero!"
 Albus objected.
-"You destroyed one of Voldemort's horcruxes with the sword of Gryffindor!"
+"You faced Voldemort at the Battle of Hogwarts, and killed his snake with the sword of Gryffindor!"

 The Herbology master shrugged.
 "That was later.
 Up until my fifth year, I was a nobody.
 I wasn't very good at magic, and I didn't really have any friends."

 Albus stared at him in disbelief.
 "You're a professor!
-You have tons of friends.
+You have loads of friends!
 My parents love you."

 Professor Longbottom's cheeks turned pink.
-"I'm glad to hear it.
-Don't let it worry you too much if you haven't found your path yet, Albus.
+"I'm gratified to hear it.
+I'm only trying to say, don't let it worry you too much if you haven't found your path yet, Albus.
 There's still plenty of time for that.
 You have careers advice coming up next month, I believe.
 Have you given that much thought?"

 Albus shrugged uncomfortably.
 "Not really.
 I dunno what I want to do.
 And if I don't get good marks on my OWLs, I won't have many options."